freedomcondor/mns3.0/README.md

 	git switch -c mns3.0
 	```

-2. Before compiling and installing argos, it is highly recommended to delete old version of argos from your system.
-To do that, check /usr/local, which it is the default place when installing argos.
+2. Before compiling and installing argos, it is highly recommended to delete old version of argos installation from your system.
+To do that, check /usr/local, which is the default place where argos installs itself.
 To check:
 	```bash
 	cd /usr/local
 	find . -name "*argos*"